QuantEcon/lecture-python-intro/lectures/eigen_I.md

 {ref}`Previously <plot_series>`, we demonstrated the trajectory of the vector $v$ after being transformed by $A$ for three different matrices.

-Use the visualization in the previous exercise to explain why the trajectory of the vector $v$ after being transformed by $A$ for the three different matrices.
+Use the visualization in the previous exercise to explain the trajectory of the vector $v$ after being transformed by $A$ for the three different matrices.

 ```